heychazza/LevellingTools/README.md

 ## License

 We take licensing seriously, and hope you will also do the same.
-Please read our license by clicking [here](https://github.com/mcplugins/LevellingTools/blob/master/LICENSE), before using **LevellingTools**.
+Please read our license by clicking [here](https://github.com/heychazza/levelling-tools/blob/master/LICENSE), before using **LevellingTools**.

 ## Support

-Due to our resources being free, we only offer support to our Patreon members.
+This is a legacy project, and so, no support can be provided.